The Complete Guide to Web Form Design: UX, Accessibility, Validation & Security

 Securing Form Submissions

-Cross-Site Request Forgery (CSRF) is an attack that tricks users into submitting forms without their knowledge.
-To prevent this, you should include a unique CSRF token in each form that gets verified with the server.
+CSRF protection.
+Cross-Site Request Forgery tricks users into submitting forms without their knowledge.
+Include a unique CSRF token in every form and validate it server-side:

 <input type="hidden" name="csrf_token" value="<?php echo generateCSRFToken(); ?>">